alsofronie/privatesky-validator/README.md

 }
 ```

-Further, some validation rules can be written, but only for the complex syntax:
+Further, some validation rules can be written, but only in extended syntax:

 ```
 {